Why a Master's in Psychology Positions You for Diverse Opportunities

 Can You Be a Psychologist with a Master's Degree?

 There are some psychologist careers where you won't necessarily need a doctoral degree, including industrial-organizational psychology (I-O psychology).
-In fact, you may choose to focus on this career path with a psychology degree with a concentration in I-O psychology.
+A master's degree with I-O psychology built in as a concentration could focus your studies in this direction.

-In this role, your psychology background could support various business functions, from human resources to marketing, according to O*NET.
-Depending on the business and your responsibilities, you could study organizational behavior and collect information through various means to improve the workplace and/or its performance.
-In 2020, I-O psychologists earned a median annual salary of $96,270, O*NET reported.
+In this role, your psychology background could support various business functions from human resources to marketing, according to O*NET.
+Studying organizational behavior is a great asset to a company or industry.
+By collecting information through various means, you could improve the workplace and/or its performance.
+In 2022, I-O psychologists earned a median annual salary of $139,280 O*NET reported.*

 If this role and its earning potential interests you, learn more about what industrial-organizational psychology is.